mvirgo/Lane-Detection-GANs/architectures/arch-4/README.md

 --- | --- | --- | ---
 arch-4a | 0.9751 | 48.60 ms | 27,226,273
 **arch-4b** | 0.9764 | 83.43 ms | 25,441,345

-MSE with ReLU output was found to be more accurate than Binary Crossentropy with Sigmid output.